nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ```

 Which currently gives further information about tool invocation options and subcommands.
-Base information about statuses of all defined security servers can be seen with read-only
+Base information about statuses of all defined Security Servers can be seen with read-only
 ``status`` operation:

 ```